Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 ## Contributing to This Project

 New to GitHub?
 No problem!
+[Here](https://github.com/Digital-Forensics-Discord-Server/GitHubLearningPlayground) is a repo that you can test the below instructions on until you're comfortable to contribute to this repo!

 Fork this repo by clicking on the `Fork` button on the top right of this page.

 ![image](https://user-images.githubusercontent.com/36825567/131013036-a7874694-3256-4e0e-87e8-13dc1d402b31.png)